alexcrichton/rfcs/text/0000-macros-1.1.md

 # Alternatives
 [alternatives]: #alternatives

-* Wait for plugins 2.0, but this likely comes with the high cost of postponing a stable custom-derive experience on the time scale of years.
+* Wait for macros 2.0, but this likely comes with the high cost of postponing a stable custom-derive experience on the time scale of years.

-* Don't stabilize `macro` as a new crate, but rather specify that `#[rustc_plugin_derive]` has a stable-ABI friendly signature.
+* Don't stabilize `macro` as a new crate, but rather specify that `#[rustc_macro_derive]` has a stable-ABI friendly signature.
 This does not account, however, for the eventual planned introduction of the `macro` crate and is significantly harder to write.
 The marginal benefit of being slightly more flexible about how it's run likely isn't worth it.